pranavs1911/TractionNeckBrace/README.md

 ## kin.m
 Contains a version of the analytical kinematics solution for the 2RPS -1PRS parallel platform where I developed the vector matrices in each limb and analyzed the kinematics.

+## limbkin.m
+Contains the vector formulas and the kinematic equations for the 2PRU - 1PRS parallel actuated platform.